teagan-martins/Autoclicker/README.md

 # Autoclicker
 A very simple autoclicker that is activated upon a key press.
-Adjust the cps as well as the key to your liking.
+Adjust the cps as well as the keys to your liking.

 Please pip install pyautogui.